Spit it out! - 19/24

 "I don't mix business and private matters," Gil cut her off.

 "You don't want to, but it's not as easy as it sounds."

 "I don't," Gil insisted, though he felt a whiff of doubt wafting through the room.

 "You know how sensitive he is."

 "No, how could I?"
-Gil said dryly.
+Gil said dryly, shaking his head.